Strategies to prevent heart disease

 4. Maintain a healthy weight

-Being overweight — especially around your middle — increases your risk of heart disease.
-Excess weight can lead to conditions that increase your chances of developing heart disease — including high blood pressure, high cholesterol and type 2 diabetes.
+Being overweight — especially around the middle of the body — increases the risk of heart disease.
+Excess weight can lead to conditions that increase the chances of developing heart disease — including high blood pressure, high cholesterol and type 2 diabetes.

-One way to see if your weight is healthy is to calculate your body mass index (BMI), which uses your height and weight to determine whether you have a healthy or unhealthy percentage of body fat.
+The body mass index (BMI) uses height and weight to determine whether a person is overweight or obese.
 A BMI of 25 or higher is considered overweight and is generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.

-Waist circumference also can be a useful tool to measure how much abdominal fat you have.
-Your risk of heart disease is higher if your waist measurement is greater than:
+Waist circumference also can be a useful tool to measure how much belly fat you have.
+The risk of heart disease is higher if the waist measurement is greater than:

 - 40 inches (101.6 centimeters, or cm) for men